Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 \subsection{Absorbing Markov chain model for vacancy escape from clusters}

-Therefore, we construct a vacancy escape model based on an absorbing Markov chain framework (see Methods section for concepts), based on the energetics obtained from the surrogate model (Figs.~\ref{fig:cluster_energies}b-c).
-The workflow used to build the absorbing Markov chain model, predict vacancy escape times, and analyze vacancy-cluster interactions is illustrated in Fig.~\ref{fig:flowchart}.
-As depicted in Fig.~\ref{fig:flowchart}a, it starts with solute clusters.
-We obtained cluster structures directly from \ac{SA}, although clusters can similarly be derived from \ac{KMC} or other atomistic simulation methods.
+We construct a numerical model to quantitatively describe the vacancy escape process from the ``vacancy prison'' illustrated in Fig.~\ref{fig:cluster_energies}d based on an absorbing Markov chain framework (see Methods section for the related concepts), using the energetics obtained from the surrogate model (Figs.~\ref{fig:cluster_energies}b-c)~\cite{xi2022mechanism,xi2024kinetic}.
+The workflow used to build the absorbing Markov chain model, predict vacancy escape times, and analyze vacancy-cluster interaction energetics is illustrated in Fig.~\ref{fig:flowchart}.
+As depicted in Fig.~\ref{fig:flowchart}a, we first obtained solute cluster structures directly from \ac{SA}, although clusters can similarly be derived from \ac{KMC} or other atomistic simulation methods.
 Then, the atomic structure is transformed into a graph representation (Fig.~\ref{fig:flowchart}b).
-Each atom is represented as a node, and each atomic bond as an edge.
+Each atom is represented as a graph node, and each atomic bond as a graph edge.
 To accurately describe the event vacancy jumping out of the nearest neighbor shell (Fig.~\ref{fig:cluster_energies}d), an additional layer of neighboring atoms surrounding the cluster is included.
 Next, the graph is parameterized to become a bidirected graph, as shown in Fig.~\ref{fig:flowchart}c.
 This transformation introduces directionality into the graph, labeling the information of vacancy migration paths.
 The outermost layer in this bidirected graph represents absorbing states, which are viewed as states in the Al matrix, where vacancies are considered to have escaped from the cluster region.
-The local binding energy, $E_{\text{bind}}^{\text{site}}$, is calculated for each node to characterize the thermodynamic stability of vacancies at specific lattice sites.
-Similarly, vacancy migration barriers between connected nodes, $E_{\text{mig}}^{\text{bond}}$, are also computed to parameterize transition probabilities between different sites.
+The local binding energy, $E_{\text{bind}}^{\text{site}}$, is calculated for each node using the surrogate model to characterize the thermodynamic stability of vacancies at specific lattice sites.
+Similarly, vacancy migration barriers between connected nodes, $E_{\text{mig}}^{\text{bond}}$, are also computed using the surrogate model to parameterize transition probabilities between different sites.

 Nodes (lattice sites) in the cluster and the nearest neighbor shell (lattice sites as the nearest neighbors of any sites in the cluster) are treated as transient states, whereas nodes (lattice sites) in the outermost layer (off the nearest neighbor shell) act as absorbing states.
 Transient states represent sites that vacancies can temporarily occupy and subsequently migrate away from, whereas absorbing states denote sites that are considered as the vacancy having escaped the cluster.
 Fig.~\ref{fig:flowchart}c presents the same information as Figs.~\ref{fig:cluster_energies}b-c: interior nodes generally exhibit lower (more negative) binding energies, signifying stronger vacancy binding, while bonds inside the cluster typically show lower migration barriers, highlighting easier vacancy migration within the cluster.